open-telemetry/opentelemetry-specification/specification/api-metrics.md

 is equivalent to `Add(m+n)`.
 This property means that Counter events can be combined inexpensively, by definition.

+Counter instruments can be seen as special cases of Measure instruments with the additive property described above and a more-specific verb to improve readability (i.e., "Add" instead of "Record").
+Counter instruments are special cases of Measure instruments in that they only preserve a Sum, by default, and no other summary statistics.

 Labels associated with Counter instrument events can be used to compute rates and totals from the instrument, over selected dimensions.
 Counter `Add(0)` events are no-ops, by definition.